Do you have financing available?

 I am terrified of the dentist what can you do?

 We understand the level of vulnerability you may experience at the dentist.
 The most important thing we do is encourage you to raise your hand anytime, so that we can immediately attend to any possible discomfort, and the process is never outside of your control.
 We offer other alternatives to assist you in overcoming your fears.

 We offer Clear Correct invisible braces.
 In addition we give a complimentary whitening at the completion of the case.

 We place and restore the Bicon system of implants.
 We like this system due to it’s elegance, minimal length, strength, and lack of micro-leakage.

-Do you do root canals?
+Do you perform root canals?

 We do single visit root canals utilizing BC (Bio-Compatible) sealer which can both seal and sterilize the root canal.

-Do you do oral surgery?
+Do you perform oral surgery?

-We both extract failed teeth as well as wisdom teeth.
+We extract both failed teeth as well as wisdom teeth.

-Do you do cosmetic dentistry?
+Do you perform cosmetic dentistry?